JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 Goal 4: We present comments here in the hopes that NIH will consider bold action in this area because the problem is solvable and the community of investigators with experience in training relevant to biomedical data science has been thinking deeply on the topic.
-The community is relatively small, well connected, and should be extensively leveraged in developing robust scalable solutions.
+The community is relatively small, well-connected, and should be extensively leveraged in developing robust scalable solutions.
 It should be easy to assemble the 10-20 most important practitioners and educators in biomedical data science, confident that they and their second order